MiBu84/Hybrid-Attack-binary-LWE/ReadMe.txt

 	m			: as described in paper
 	r			: as described in paper
 	mode			: as described above

+Additionally, running build.sh also builds two executables named GenerateInputHybridAttackBinaryError and GenerateInputHybridAttackRandomError for generating input basis.
+Code for these two executables GenerateInputHybridAttackBinaryError and GenerateInputHybridAttackRandomError reside in two folders GenerateBinaryError and GenerateRandomError, correspondingly.
+In summary, building the program with build.sh generates three executables, namely:
+- HybridAttack
+- GenerateInputHybridAttackBinaryError
+- GenerateInputHybridAttackRandomError
+For the usage of GenerateInputHybridAttackBinaryError and GenerateInputHybridAttackRandomError, see Section IV.

 For example, running
 build.sh -m 160 -r 20 -mode 1
 will compile the program for m = 160, r = 20 in mode 1.

-Notes:
-Additionally, running build.sh also builds two executables named GenerateInputHybridAttackBinaryError and GenerateInputHybridAttackRandomError for generating input basis.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 IV.
 Generate Input Basis for HybridAttack